-- You should understand basic concepts and principles of public relations - You should understand strategies and tools of public relations - You'll gain hands-on writing experience and develop communications planning skills - You should be familiar with sound media relations practices - You should be able to apply concepts of public relations strategies and tactics Course Requirements:

-Grades for this course will be determined by these factors (250 points): - + Class participation (possible 10 pts.) - + Attendance (15 class periods x possible 2 pts. each; 30 pts.) - + Five quizzes, including final (5 x 25 points each; possible 125 pts.) + Six writing assignments based on PR principles (90 points) Class participation: 10 points Public relations is a participatory occupation, and it is as much a profession about strategic and analytical thinking as it is about creative problem-solving and tactical execution of program ideas.
+- You should understand basic concepts and principles of public relations - You should understand strategies and tools of public relations - You'll gain hands-on writing experience and develop communications planning skills - You should be familiar with sound media relations practices - You should be able to apply concepts of public relations strategies and tactics Course Requirements: Grades for this course will be determined by these factors (250 points): - + Class participation (possible 10 pts.) - + Attendance (13 class periods x possible 2 pts. each; 26 pts.) - + Five quizzes, including final (5 x 25 points each; possible 125 pts.) - + Six writing assignments based on PR principles (90 points) Class participation: 10 points Public relations is a participatory occupation, and it is as much a profession about strategic and analytical thinking as it is about creative problem-solving and tactical execution of program ideas.
 Class participation is about speaking up in class, just as you would be expected to speak up in the workplace.
 Silence is not an option in this class.
 Class participation includes in-class discussions, volunteering ideas/answers, and interaction with guest speakers.
 It is important to come to class prepared.
 Class participation points are awarded based on your participation and are determined by the instructor.
-Attendance: 30 points Your attendance in this class is essential.
+Attendance: 26 points Your attendance in this class is essential.
 The instructor will take attendance via a sign-in sheet.
-Your attendance in this class is essential.
 You will earn 2 points for each class you attend, and you will receive 1 point for each class you attend, but arrive late without an acceptable excuse.
 Acceptable excuses for missing class include illness, family emergency, student-athlete commitments or court date (work conflicts are not acceptable excuses).
 Please inform the instructor prior to class if you have an acceptable excuse, and please provide the instructor with a written excuse to document excused absences.
 Five quizzes: 125 points There will be five quizzes (including the final exam) during the semester, each worth a maximum of 25 points.
 Each quiz is based on the five sections in the book: Role, Process, Strategy, Tactics and Application.
 The quizzes will be made available on Sakai, and returned by you on Sakai.
 You will have plenty of time to complete these quizzes, based on readings and class discussions.
 Late quizzes will not be accepted.
-Writing assignments: 90 points Students will choose a company or organization which will serve as the basis for most of six writing assignments, each worth 15 points.
-These assignments will focus on an aspect of public relations discussed in class.
+Six writing assignments: 90 points Students will write six short essays based on various topics discussed in class.
+Each assignment is worth 15 points.
 Quality of writing matters.
 One point each will be subtracted for misspelled or incorrect words, incomplete sentences and poor grammar.
 Late assignments will not be accepted.
-In addition, each student may earn an additional 5 extra-credit points by presenting ideas from one of writing assignments (assignments 2, 3, 4 or 5) to the class.
+In addition, each student may earn an additional 5 extra-credit points by presenting ideas from one of writing assignments to the class during the semester.
 Students will determine the subject and date for their presentation via a sign-up sheet.
-Preliminary Class Schedule:
+Academic early warning The instructor will notify university academic officials should a student's grades decline or if a student misses consecutive classes without communication with the instructor.
+Important dates January 16: Last day to drop classes without a grade of "W" March 27: Last day to withdraw from classes with a grade of "W" May 4: Final exam Preliminary Class Schedule: